 Today, more than 2,000 communities in 49 states (except Hawaii) and Puerto Rico own and operate public power systems.
 These systems are an important part of the electric utility industry in the United States, providing an essential service at a not-for-profit rate.

-Most public power entities are created by municipalities, state government or are special districts.
-There are also regional organizations that are formed by individual utilities called joint action agencies, which achieve efficiencies by bringing together the purchasing power of several utilities.
+Most public power utilities are created by municipalities, state government or are special districts.
+There are also regional organizations that are formed by individual utilities called joint action agencies, which achieve efficiencies by bringing together the purchasing power of several public power utilities.

 Operating on sound business principles, not-for-profit public power systems can provide quality and reliable service to homes and businesses for less.
 Lower electric rates help attract new businesses into communities and keep existing ones while reducing consumer costs and allowing citizens to spend more on other goods and services.
 Additionally, because public power systems are community owned, citizens have a voice in utility policies.